Mullen-Zen/Karp/Documentation.md

 }
 ```

-Functions in Karp are also closures, meaning code like the below will work even though the scoping is weird.
+Functions in Karp are also closures, meaning code like the below will work.

 ```.kp
 func returnFunc() {